 Oceanside Health Centre

-The planned Oceanside Health Centre will bring together new and existing health services under one roof and create a single access point for area residents.
-When it opens, the Oceanside Health Centre will provide the community with better options and access to health services so residents can stay healthy and manage illness in their own community.
+The Oceanside Health Centre opened on June 24, 2013.
+It brings together new and existing health services under one roof so residents can stay healthy and manage illness in their own community.
 Learn more about Oceanside Health Centre.

 North Island Hospitals Project